dwyl/learn-sass/README.md

 ```

 You can now use either syntax in your projects.
 SCSS is more widespread and
-may be preferred due to its fully compatibility with CSS.
+may be preferred due to its full compatibility with CSS.

 - What languages can I use Sass with?
 - How big is it?